decred/politeia/politeiawww/api/v1/api.md

 ### `New comment`

 Submit comment on given proposal.
-ParentID value 0 means "comment on proposal"; non-zero values mean "reply to comment".
+ParentID value "0" means "comment on proposal"; non-zero values mean "reply to comment".
+Note that ParentID is a string type but it *MUST* be a valid uint64.

 **Route:** `POST /v1/comments/new`